user8555/user8555.github.io/_posts/2021-09-23-design-incremental-db-scaling.md

 In above steps, user needs to restart the operation manually in case of partial failures because the move txn is not logged in a transaction log.
 If we don't want user to restart manually, add step (0) which will log the operation into the txn log and a commit_lsn which logs the lsn until which the operations have been completed.

+The assumption in this approach is that the stopping the writes to P1.seg1 provides equivalent of locking P1.seg1 for any more udpates while the current move transaction is in progress.

 ### Approach 2